 - The academic year in Ghent (remember that Ghent is a big university city) starts late September/early October.
 So if you plan to arrive in Ghent in August or September, sign up for a course immediately so you don’t miss out.

 - Once you’ve started your course, sign up for the Taalcafe Mundial language cafe.
 This free evening event runs every last Wednesday and every second Tuesday of the month.
-Held at the De Centrale event hall, it’s a great way to meet new people and practise your Dutch with natives.
+Held at the De Centrale event hall, it’s a great way to meet new people and learn Dutch in Ghent with native speakers.

 Please note that the specific details listed above are based on our experiences.
 It is the information that you receive from the course provider which you should follow.
 We have found that it’s quite difficult to track down upfront detailed information about what to expect from a course.
 This is probably because each course will differ slightly depending on the number of students, the teacher, the current year’s programme etc.